-A study conducted by Siemens Stiftung and commissioned by the Special Initiative on Training and Job Creation predicts that social enterprises can provide up to one million new jobs in twelve African countries between 2020 and 2030.
+A study conducted by Siemens Stiftung and commissioned by the Special Initiative "Decent Work for a Just Transition" predicts that social enterprises can provide up to one million new jobs in twelve African countries between 2020 and 2030.

 The African population is growing rapidly and is expected to double by 2050.
 This creates a need for new employment opportunities, especially among young people.
 To meet that need it is important to use the potential of social enterprises (SEs) to create jobs.
 The study "Social Enterprises as Job Creators in Africa - The Potential of Social Enterprise to Provide Employment Opportunities in 12 African Countries 2020-2030" identifies both job creating and job inhibiting factors that play a role for SEs.
 It considers different country contexts and demographic aspects of the twelve countries analysed and shows ways in which SEs can be supported to exploit their job creation potential.